leemunroe/blog/_drafts/email-notes.markdown

 title: Notes on Sending Email for Web Designers and Developers
 ---

 In 2013 I joined [Mailgun](http://www.mailgun.com), an email service and ex-YC startup acquired by Rackspace.
-Since joining the team I've learned a lot about email that I had no clue about before.
+Since joining the team I've learned a lot about email that I was clueless about before.
 Some might be obvious you, some not so much.
 Here are my notes.

 ### Types of email